 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Has it been a long time since you have last earned or used your United Airlines MileagePlus miles?
-If so, you are probably wondering when United miles expire.
-You will be happy to hear that your United miles no longer expire!
-Until recently, miles expired after 18 months of account inactivity.
+Has it been a long time since you last earned or used your United Airlines MileagePlus miles?
+If so, you are probably wondering when United miles expire and what you can do to keep them active besides flying.
+Here’s what you should know when wondering if United miles expire.

 When Do United Miles Expire?